What to Eat After You Have Your Gallbladder Removed

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The gallbladder – a pear-shaped organ on your right side beneath your liver – isn’t vital.
+The gallbladder, which is a pear-shaped organ on your right side beneath your liver, isn’t necessary.
 However, it does help you digest fatty foods.
-It stores, concentrates and secretes the bile your liver makes.
+It also stores, concentrates and secretes the bile your liver makes.

-After surgery, your liver still makes enough bile.
-But you might have difficulty processing fatty foods – at least for a while.
+After surgery, your liver will still make enough bile, but you might have difficulty processing fatty foods – at least for a while.
 More than half of patients who have their gallbladder removed have trouble digesting fat.

 For the first few days after surgery, stick with clear liquids, broths and gelatin.
 After that, gradually add more solid foods back into your diet.

-Overall, I tell patients who have gallbladder removal surgery to stick to a low-fat diet.
-Typically, fat calories should total no more than 30 percent of your daily intake.
+Typically, fat calories should total no more than 30% of your daily intake.
 That means if you eat about 1,800 calories each day, you should consume no more than 60 grams of fat.